casavo/habitat/README.md

 2. from the terminal execute `$ npm run update:tokens`
 3. this will generate a new plain `.json` token file in the `src/utils` folder
 4. commit the changes, push the code and create a new PR as described in the "[Contributing](CONTRIBUTING.md)" section

+## (Very short) FAQ

+> Why 1.0 `BETA`?

+Because we prefered to release an initial version earlier and get actual feedbacks rather than spend some other months chasing an abstract concept of perfection to then realize we were doing something wrong.

+> Can I use this library in a non React or Node.js environment?

+**Currently no**, but we are considering the idea of adopting [this package](https://github.com/bitovi/react-to-web-component) to export a second version of the components as standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components#custom_elements) that can be used in any HTML context.
+If you feel this might be very useful, share a feedback.

+> Can this be used in a React Native project?

+**No.** We did some R&D with the dev involved in React Native and we didn't found out a way to make the components RN compatibile without compromising the DX for all the other users.
+However the Design Tokens can be easily reused and wen can eventually identify other code snippets that could be shared and exposed.

 ## License